 It is vital that a food industry operator chooses reliable food contact material suppliers (manufacturers, importers, distributors).
 A food industry operator must ensure that the contact material operator’s processes fulfil their legal requirements:

 - Food contact material operators must have a quality management system, accordant with EU regulation 2023/2006, to ensure proper forms of production and the chemical safety and regulatory compliance of food contact materials.
 The requirement of an effective quality management system is applied to all food contact material operators in the EU area.
-The requirement is similar to the self-monitoring obligation of a food industry operator.
-In practice, they must have a written own-check plan, and there is no official requirement for certifying the quality management system.
+The requirement correspond to the own-check requirement of Finnish Food Act.

 - A food contact material operator must submit an appropriate declaration of compliance and/or other potential guarantees of the product’s suitability to be used with food.